 ‘We saw death’: Egyptian nationals trying to leave Gaza stuck at Rafah

-Hundreds of foreign nationals have managed to exit Gaza through the Rafah crossing, but some Palestinian Egyptians remain stranded.
+Hundreds of foreign nationals managed to exit Gaza through the Rafah crossing, but some Palestinian Egyptians remain stranded as Israel’s war rages.

 Gaza Strip – It was a long-awaited family reunion.
 In October, Reem Rasmi travelled from her home in Egypt to the Gaza Strip to visit her sister’s family after five years.
 Her nephew was getting married, and it was time to celebrate.